 Click Save.
 The query appears in Private Queries.

-This prevents traffic redirection to malicious lookalike domains.
+This prevents traffic from being redirected to malicious lookalike domains.